FX-Wizard/blog/content/posts/aws-cdk-cloud-dev-env.md

 *Breakdown of the `describe-images` command*
 * \-\-owners = who owns the image, for example 'self' for your images or 'amazon' for official images
 * \-\-filters = getting only the info we are looking for
-    * name - filters based on the image name and uses wildcards to fill in the unknown.
+    * name - filters based on the image name and uses wild-cards to fill in the unknown.
         * ubuntu = name of OS
         * 22.04 = release version of the OS
         * server = find only the server version and not the minimal or pro versions.